 The dangers of nuclear waste cask submersion underwater are two fold.
 First, radioactivity could leak from the cask into the water.
 Each barge sized container could hold 200 times the long-lasting radioactivity given by the Hiroshima atomic bomb.
-Given high-level atomic waste's deadliness, leakage of even a fraction of a cask's contents into the Delaware Bay could spell unprecedented catastrophe.
+Given high-level atomic waste's deadliness, leakage of even a fraction of a cask's contents into such vital bodies of water could spell unprecedented catastrophe and disruption.
 Second, enough fissile uranium-235 and plutonium is present in high-level atomic waste that water, with its neutron moderating properties, could actually cause a nuclear chain reaction to take place within the cask.
 Such an inadvertent criticality event in Sept.
 1999 at a nuclear fuel factory in Japan led to the deaths of two workers; many hundreds of nearby residents, including children, received radiation doses well above safety standards.